-STAR voting (“Score Then Automatic Runoff”) is a combination of Range Voting and Two-Round Runoff voting methods.
-Voters assign a score to each candidate, typically a score between 0 and 5, and the points are tabulated as votes over two rounds.
-The first round consists of adding the scores given to each candidate and selecting the two with the highest total scores.
-Those two then face off in the second round, where the winner is the finalist who is preferred by a higher number of voters.
+STAR voting (“Score Then Automatic Runoff”) combines score voting and two-round runoffs.
+Under STAR, voters assign a score to each candidate (typically between 0 and 5) and points are tabulated as votes over two rounds.
+The two candidates with the highest scores in the first round advance to a runoff.
+The finalist who is preferred by the higher number of voters wins the runoff.

 STAR Voting has never been used in a public government election

 RCV has a 100-year track record of delivering voter-preferred outcomes and improving representation.
 STAR Voting, by contrast, is untested in public government elections, yielding little evidence of how it would perform in real-world political elections.

 STAR most likely leads to more inactive ballots in the final round

 Both methods lead to some inactive ballots in the final round, but RCV appears to consider more ballots than STAR voting.
 In RCV, inactive ballots occur when voters don’t rank any finalists.
 In STAR, inactive ballots occur when voters don’t score either finalist or if they assign equal scores to both.

 In RCV, 95% of ballots typically count in the decisive round.
 Early experiences with STAR voting suggest it may lead to many more inactive ballots in the final round.